nasaharvest/galileo/README.md

 - The command above will use GPUs available on the host system, but requires the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed and propertly working.
 If you do not have or do not want to use the GPU, you can drop the argument.
-- As stated above, the image does not mount any folder in the host.
+- As stated above, the image runs fully isolated from the host.
 If you want to connect the running container to a folder, you can use the `--volume` argument and map a folder (see the official docs [here](https://docker-docs.uclv.cu/storage/volumes/)).
 In that case, you might have to run the container as root, which you can do by adding the argument `--user root`.
+Similarly, if you want to launch `jupyter lab` (included), you'll have to map the 8888 port with `--port`.
+- This image is built for x86 chips (e.g., Intel, AMD).
+Apple Silicon users will need to add the following flag to their `docker build` and `docker run`
+  commands: `--platform linux/amd64`

 ### Reference